 Pursuant to the relevant laws and regulations in the PRC, Litian, Shenzhen CNinsure Software Technology Co., Ltd ("CNinsure Software") and Ying Si Kang Information, the subsidiaries of the Group, were regarded as software companies and thus exempted from PRC Income Tax for two years starting from its first profit-making year, followed by a 50% reduction for the next three years.
-For Litian, year 2010 was the first profit-making year and accordingly, Litian has made a 12.5% tax provision for its profits for the years ended December 31, 2012, 2013 and 2014.
-For CNinsure Software, year 2012 was the first profit-making year and accordingly, CNinsure Software has not made any provision for PRC income tax for the years ended December 31, 2012 and 2013, and has made a 12.5% tax provision for its profits for the years ended December 31, 2014 and 2015.
+For Litian, year 2010 was the first profit-making year and accordingly, Litian and has made a 12.5% tax provision for its profits for the years ended December 31, 2012, 2013 and 2014.
+For CNinsure Software, year 2012 was the first profit-making year and accordingly, CNinsure Software has not made any provision for PRC income tax for the years ended December 31, 2014 and 2015.
 For Ying Si Kang Information, year 2014 is the first profit-making year and accordingly it has not made any provision for PRC income tax for the years ended December 31, 2014 and 2015.